sochix/TLSharp/README.md

 # Dependencies

-TgSharp has a few dependenices, most of functionality implemented from scratch.
+TgSharp has a few dependencies, but most of the functionality is implemented from scratch.
-All dependencies listed in [package.conf file](https://github.com/nblockchain/TgSharp/blob/master/src/TgSharp.Core/packages.config).
+All dependencies are listed in [packages.config file](https://github.com/nblockchain/TgSharp/blob/master/src/TgSharp.Core/packages.config).

 # Starter Guide